ChloeDelphis/ChloeDelphis/README.md

 I am currently learning java and React.js at École de la Qualité logicielle in Montrouge.

-I will be available for job opportunities starting in May 2025.
+I will be available for job opportunities in Paris starting in May 2025.

 ### 🔨 I am currently working on my end-of-studies project: